d-saikrishna/DataScience/DecisionScience/TOPSIS/README.md

 ## Use cases of TOPSIS
 1. Selection of vendors, softwares, sites etc.
+2. We can use TOPSIS to rank students (any ranking).
+Would it be better than the current ranking system?
+TOPSIS is compensatory
+3. Reverse engineering a decision already taken using TOPSIS weightages shows the value system.

+## Challenges with TOPSIS:
+1. If the categorical variable is a nominal variable.
+That variable cannot be used in TOPSIS.
+Ordinal variables can be included.

 ## References:
 1. [What is TOPSIS?
 By Robert Soczewica](https://robertsoczewica.medium.com/what-is-topsis-b05c50b3cd05)